 Examples of the prisoner's dilemma can be found in a variety of real-world situations, such as international relations, business competition, and environmental policy.
 For example, in international relations, two countries may both have the option to build up their military or reduce their military spending.
 If both countries build up their military, they both face the risk of war and increased military spending.
 If both countries reduce their military spending, they both benefit from peace and decreased military spending.
 However, if one country builds up its military and the other reduces its military spending, the country that builds up its military will be more secure, while the other country will be less secure.

-The prisoner's dilemma provides a powerful illustration of the challenges and conflicts that can arise https://dokuwiki.3dd.de/ Printed on 2025/04/29 22:29 from rational self-interest and the importance of cooperation in achieving mutually beneficial outcomes.
+https://dokuwiki.3dd.de/ Printed on 2025/04/29 22:30

-2025/04/29 22:29 3/5 Game Theory
+2025/04/29 22:30 3/5 Game Theory